We have information you must know before you buy the CTS.

 All CTS models come with Brembo brakes, which are firm and confident, but not overly touchy.
 Upgraded brakes on CTS VSport models have more bite, as one might expect.
 Upgraded brake pads on the CTS VSport are even better, but also make more dust.

-The 2014 Cadillac CTS is a class-leading performance sedan that offers great handling, a high-quality interior and many standard features at a competitive price.
+Summary The 2014 Cadillac CTS is a class-leading performance sedan that offers great handling, a high-quality interior and many standard features at a competitive price.

 Laura Burstein filed this New Car Test Drive report after her test drive of all the 2014 Cadillac CTS models near Santa Barbara, California.